amnuts/opcache-gui/README.md

 The build script will only need to install the `node_modules` once, so on subsequent builds it should be a fair bit quicker!

 The build process will create a compiled css file at `build/interface.css` and the javascript of the interface will be in `build/interface.js`.
 You could probably use both of these within your own frameworks and templating systems, should you wish.

+The core PHP template used in the build process, and that acts to pass various bits of data to the ReactJS side of things, is located at `build/template.phps`.
+If you wanted to update the version of ReactJS used, or how the wrapper html is structured, then this would be the file you'd want to update.

 ### Overview